 If you'd like to make your own pastry, it's quite easy.
-If you'd like to add some colour to your cherry hand pies, why not make my spinach pastry or beetroot pastry - the vegetables bring colour and a bit of goodness to the pastry, but you can't taste it!
+If you'd like to add some colour to your cherry hand pies, why not make my beetroot pastry - the vegetables bring colour and a bit of goodness to the pastry, but you can't taste it!

 The lime brightens the fragrant cherries and adds a subtle zingy flavour.